Oluwapemzzy/DECODELABS-INTERNSHIP/README.md

 The data cleaning process successfully transformed the raw dataset into a structured and reliable dataset suitable for analysis.
 By validating data integrity, correcting formatting issues, standardizing categorical values, and verifying calculations, the dataset now provides a dependable foundation for generating accurate insights and supporting data-driven decision-making.

+---

+## PROJECT 2 - EXPLORATORY DATA ANALYSIS (EDA) USING EXCEL

+Rather than simply summarizing the dataset, the exploratory analysis was designed to answer specific business questions.
+Each analysis focuses on a practical business objective and concludes with actionable recommendations.

+**1. Product Sales Analysis**

+*Business Question:* Which products generated the highest customer demand?

+Instead of measuring performance using revenue alone, I first analyzed sales volume to understand customer purchasing behavior.
+Sales volume often reveals demand patterns that revenue cannot, particularly when products vary in price.

+/#/*Xxx